-The size and length of commercial trucks make them much harder to maneuver and it is not uncommon to see a driver clip a curb or miss the mark when making a wide turn.
+The size and length of commercial trucks make them much harder to maneuver, and it is not uncommon to see a driver clip a curb or miss the mark when making a wide turn.
 The difficulty of making wide turns also requires drivers to consider the safety of others on the road when attempting to make a wide turn and if driver error or a poor decision results in an accident, the driver and his or her employer may both be responsible for providing compensation to victims for their injuries.
-If you have been injured in a truck accident, it is your right to demand that the person responsible for your injuries make things right regardless of his or her intentions at the time of the accident.
+If you have been injured in a truck accident, it is your right to demand that the person at fault for your injuries make things right regardless of his or her intentions at the time of the accident.

 Causes of Wide-Turn Truck Accidents That Injured Other Motorists

 Underestimating the amount of space needed to complete a turn and failing to notice vehicles in the path of the trailer are the main contributing factors to wide turn accidents.
 The following scenarios are the most common.

 - The driver moves too far to the left before attempting the right turn and strikes an oncoming vehicle.
 Head on collisions with trucks can be devastating and cause debilitating injuries and loss of life.